Ttreintaysiete/ardcore/README.md

 * Another problem from upgrading the DAC is that the original sketches that used it, need a small tweak on the code in order to work properlly.
 This is based on the Euroardcore but with the mcp4921

+  * This version of the Ardcore is __non-banana friendly__ :( ... we are very sorry for this because we have many modules in bananas and love them, but it was a design decision to make it work with the disconnections on the minijacks.
+This is by far (in our opinion) the biggest downside.

   * you need to add to the beggining of any sketch using the DAC,
     ```
     #include <SPI.h>